 Those narratives are dangerous—and typically self-serving.
 That is, they often contain some kind of a sales pitch.
 (Beyond the obvious clickbait potential for the site posting them, I mean.)

 For example, The Esquire piece showcased an ersatz guru who sells his lucrative “nurturing boys” program to schools.
-The gist is, “Just praise these boys and never criticize or correct them.”
+The gist is, “Only praise these boys who have alleged ADHD and never criticize or correct them.”
 Sounds like a recipe for narcissism to me.
 Oh, by the way, that guru says that he “would have been diagnosed with ADHD as a boy”.

 Other narratives proliferate, too.
 Some assert the “scientific fact” that sex is a social construct: The brains of females and males differ hardly at all.
 (Not true.)
 Others insist that “Male Entitlement” alone is creating all the problems.